List of Blake's 7 characters: Zen

-Zen was the master computer aboard the Liberator (formerly Deep Space Vehicle 2), the highly advanced spacecraft used by Blake and the others initially to escape from and then attack the Federation.
-The voice of Zen was provided by Peter Tuddenham (in the B7 audio series and Big Finish Productions audio series, Zen is voiced by Alistair Lock).
+Zen is the master computer aboard the Liberator, formerly Deep Space Vehicle 2, the highly advanced spacecraft used by Blake and the others initially to escape from and then attack the Federation.
+The voice of Zen is provided by Peter Tuddenham (in the B7 audio series and Big Finish Productions audio series, Zen is voiced by Alistair Lock).

 Zen's history, like that of the Liberator itself, is unknown prior to its first appearance.
 It specifically refused to answer questions about the previous crew of the Liberator.
 It was constructed by "The System" ("Redemption"), which also installed a series of over-rides to take external control of the ship if necessary.

-Zen's visual interface was a large brown hexagonal dome toward the front of the bridge with lights that flashed as it spoke; it was suggested in "Cygnus Alpha" that this 'visual reference point' was created by Zen to aid the crew after they asked it to show itself.
+Zen's visual interface is a large brown hexagonal dome toward the front of the bridge with lights that flashed as it spoke; it is suggested in "Cygnus Alpha" that this 'visual reference point' was created by Zen to aid the crew after they asked it to show itself.
 Zen would simply make computer noises in place of speaking when overridden by The System.

-Zen was capable of piloting the Liberator on its own, with the notable exception of being unable to operate the teleport controls.
-It had banks of auxiliary computers that could be brought on-line when requested.
-These included navigation computers, which could pilot the Liberator to any known destination, and battle computers, that could formulate strategy, pilot the ship and operate the weapon systems during combat, even successfully fighting off a number of Federation pursuit ships without crew input ("Volcano").
-Zen could also force the auto-repair systems to prioritise certain systems.
+Zen is capable of piloting the Liberator on its own, with the notable exception of being unable to operate the teleport controls.
+It has banks of auxiliary computers that can be brought on-line when requested.
+These included navigation computers, which can pilot the Liberator to any known destination, and battle computers, that can formulate strategy, pilot the ship and operate the weapon systems during combat, even successfully fighting off a number of Federation pursuit ships without crew input ("Volcano").
+Zen can also force the auto-repair systems to prioritise certain systems.